For most, the summer sun is a welcome break from our variable British weather but for mums-to-be, the heat wave brings certain risks and challenges.

 Eating to beat the heat

 Inflammation and swelling are par for the course during pregnancy, and diets high in salt can make matters worse during a heat wave.
+Reducing the amount of salt you consume is a good idea to make yourself more comfortable.

 What to wear

 Opt for cotton and linen clothes.
 These fabrics are moisture wicking, which means they will keep you dryer and more comfortable despite the heat.
+Floaty dresses, loose trousers, bigger airy shirts and the like are excellent options.

 Request a Welcome Pack